shaovoon/str_num_conv/README.md

 ![Jackie Chan confused by so many ways of using from_chars](img/jackie_chan.jpg)

-In contrast, the user of `conv()` supplies 2 parameters and other parameters such as number base and error is optional. `conv()` was originally named `to()`, it was renamed to avoid a name clash with a function from Range-v3.
+In comparison, the user of `conv()` supplies two parameters and other parameters such as number base and error are optional. `conv()` was originally named `to()`, it was renamed to avoid a name clash with a function from Range-v3.
 For base 16, `conv()` ignores "0x" or "0X" prefixes as a convenience while those prefixes are not recognized in `from_chars()`.

 ```Cpp
 bool conv([type] src, [type] dest, ...);